vekatze/socket-nt/readme.md

     port: int16,
     address: &text,
     backlog: int, // the second argument of listen(2)
-    threads: int, // the number of threads used to process requests
+    threads: int, // the number of worker threads
     interpreter: (socket-address, text) -> text, // how to interpret responses )
 }